risamiso/LanguageLearningApp/README.md

 # LanguageLearningApp
 App for learning German/English/Russian vocabulary.
+This is beta and will be updated in the future.

 #Technical data
 Made for: Windows